DCC-EX/dcc-ex.github.io/docs/under-development/track-manager.rst

 **It's All done through a single DCC-EX  EX-CommandStation.**

-**Note:**
+**Note**
 When specifying a DC or DCX cab ID, do not use one of your existing locomotive DCC addresses or road number IDs, otherwise a command sent to control a Cab on that DC or DCX track will also operate your DCC Loco with the same address.

 Hardware Requirements and Technical Notes:
 ==========================================